Lay3rLabs/example-avs-oracle/DEMO_LOCALNODE.md

 # Testable is optional if you want to try the next step
 # Do not use for production deployments
-cargo run -- --target local wasmatic deploy --name demo1 \
+cargo run -- --target=local wasmatic deploy --name demo1 \
     --wasm-source ../../components/oracle_example.wasm  \
     --testable \
     --envs "API_KEY=<YOUR_KEY_HERE>" \